Somorpher/BSOM_NOTES/README.md

 # BSOM_NOTES

-this will cover five confidentiality modes to use with symmetric key block cipher algorithm.
+this will cover some confidentiality modes to use with symmetric key block cipher algorithm.

 * ECB(Electronic Codeblock)
 * CBC(Cipher Block Chaining)